taesposito/taesposito.github.io/experience.md

 Sales and Marketing professional with accomplishments in project management, business administration and consulting.
-Experienced in operations,recruiting, leadership and performance management.
+Experienced in operations, recruiting, leadership and performance management.
 Able to multi-task in a fast paced team environment.

 ## Professional experience